DRAFT content- page under development

-Development of the Strategic Roadmap for the Future of Postsecondary Education and Training
+Strategic Roadmap for the Future of Oregon Postsecondary Education and Training

 The Commission thanks all who engaged in our public outreach campaign and public meetings since the process began in August, 2019.
 Between October 2019 and March 2020, HECC and its consulting partner Coraggio Group conducted large-scale public and stakeholder outreach and published key findings in an Insights Report.
-With the onset of the COVID-19 pandemic in March 2020, the HECC began to reassess the Strategic Roadmap to take into account the pandemic’s profound economic and educational disruptions and the country’s simultaneous reckoning with racial injustice.
+With the onset of the COVID-19 pandemic in 2020, the HECC paused to reassess this work in the context of the pandemic’s profound economic and educational disruptions and the country’s simultaneous reckoning with racial injustice.
 Renewing the process in 2021, iterations of the Roadmap were discussed at numerous public and stakeholder meetings, and it was formally approved at the August 9, 2021 public meeting of the HECC.